top of page

 Bake Off Wannabe?

-Are you a star baker who produces fantastic cakes and treats?
-If so, you could set yourself up as a side hustle baker, offering bespoke celebration cakes to order, or perhaps home-produced products such as confectionary, biscuits, jams, brownies, specialist bread, gift baskets or perhaps products such as Keto-friendly products or yummy gluten-free offerings.
-Even in these tough financial times, there is still a demand for these products, even more so at Christmas.
-Look at the option of attending Christmas fairs to sell your wares or approach local businesses to see if they would be willing to sell your products, perhaps on a sale or return basis initially, to see if they are ways to build up your hustle and potentially make it a full-time business.
+Even in these challenging financial times, there remains a strong demand for these products, particularly at Christmas.
+Consider attending Christmas fairs to sell your wares or approach local businesses to see if they would be willing to sell your products, perhaps on a sale or return basis initially, to explore ways to build your business and potentially make it a full-time venture.

-You need to have access to a kitchen for these types of ventures.
-You will need to register with your local Environmental Health department and have your kitchen inspected before you can begin trading, which may sound scary.
 Still, it's very straightforward, and if they are happy, they will give you a food hygiene rating to reassure your customers.
 It's also advisable to take a food hygiene course first, to make sure you know what you are doing in regards to food safety, although this isn't compulsory, as you can take the course online, and they aren't that expensive, it's well worth doing, and the Environmental Health Officers will be happier if you have a food hygiene qualification!

 The list of side hustles you can perform could go on for pages and pages; I think that if you take a step back and think about what you are good at or what you enjoy doing, a side hustle opportunity will likely pop into your head!